neoEliecer-47/infoREADME/README.md

 **Building with precision, learning with resilience, and moving forward with purpose.**

-🔨Currently working With React, Nextjs, TypeScript, CSS modules and Tailwind
+🔨Currently working with React, Nextjs, TypeScript, CSS modules and Tailwind

 # 🍃Quote
 >*"Discipline is choosing between what you want now and what you want most."* - Abraham Lincoln